yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-mini-dev-3/index.md

 Soon after SSBU was announced as playable on the emulator, which sounded too good to be true, I gave the emulator a shot and was blown away at the compatibility.
 Of course, it wasn't perfect, especially given that my beloved controller of choice, the Nintendo GameCube controller, was not compatible with the emulator.

-**Q: So you decided that it was time to take matters in your own hands and add supoort yourself?**
+**Q: So you decided that it was time to take matters into your own hands and add support yourself?**

 **E:** Knowing that other emulators, notably [Dolphin](https://dolphin-emu.org/) had proper support for the official GameCube adapter, and considering I was looking to sharpen my programming skillset,